DBProductions/gaecdn/README.md

 # App Engine as CDN

-Replace app-id in app.yaml with your app-id.appspot.com
+Replace the app-id in the app.yaml file with your app-id.

+    /assets
+        /css
+        /images
+        /scripts